Kwadwo Baah

-Kwadwo Kyeremeh Baah (born 27 January 2003) is a German professional footballer who plays as a forward for club Watford.
+Kwadwo Kyeremeh Baah (born 27 January 2003) is a German professional footballer who plays as a forward or winger for club Watford.
+Having played for Germany internationally at youth level, He has also represented the England U18 national team.

 Early life

-Baah was born in Germany to Ghanaian parents, but was raised in South Norwood.
+Kwadwo Kyeremeh Baah was born on 27 January 2003 in Horb am Neckar, Germany to Ghanaian parents.
+At a young age, he was raised in South Norwood, England, which eventually made him eligible to represent England.

 Club career

 Early career

-In October 2016, aged 13, whilst Baah was at Crystal Palace, he caused controversy as a ball boy in a match against fellow London rivals West Ham United when he tried to stop the opponents time wasting by placing the ball in the six yard area for the goalkeeper Adrián.
+In October 2016, aged 13, whilst Baah was at Crystal Palace, he caused controversy as a ball boy in a match against fellow London rivals West Ham United when he tried to stop the opponents time wasting by placing the ball in the six yard area for West Ham goalkeeper Adrián.
 Baah was released by Crystal Palace at 14.
-He has credited that moment as a turning point in his development, admitting he didn't take many things seriously and knew he needed to change.
+He has credited that moment as a disciplinary factor in his development, admitting he didn't take many things seriously and knew he needed to change.

 Baah played one game for Whyteleafe in August 2019, who were managed by Kinetic Academy founder Harry Hudson.
 He also had a trial with Fulham.

 Rochdale

 On 20 September 2019, at the age of 16, Baah signed to a scholarship contract at Rochdale.
 Baah made his first team league debut for Rochdale on 1 October, appearing as an 82nd minute substitute for Aaron Wilbraham in an EFL Trophy match at home to Bolton Wanderers.

 He scored his first professional goal in a 5–0 win at Wigan Athletic on 15 December 2020.
 In February 2021, Baah was named EFL Young Player of the Month for January.